 First things first: Defining containers and codecs

 Multimedia files consist of two parts: a container and a codec.
-Once you understand this difference between them, you will see why some video files are different or better than others.
-A video file with a default extension is actually a type of container.
+Once you understand the difference between them, you will see why some video files are different or better than others.
+A video file with a common extension is actually a type of container.

 The container determines which types of data can be kept in the file and how that data is arranged within the file.
 It contains a video codec, an audio codec, and subtitles.
-Having all three important components of video in the same file makes transfer and playback much simpler.
+Having all three key video components in the same file makes transfer and playback much simpler.
 Container types do not necessarily specify how the data is encoded.

 Video codecs represent different compression methods.
 Note that container files can support multiple codecs.
-Then problems may occur.
+This can cause problems.
 If your device can read the MP4 video format, it may not be able to decode the video within that MP4 file (which may be encoded as Xvid, x264, or x265).

 It is also possible to combine different codecs.
-For example, if it suits you, opt for a high-quality video codec but go for medium-quality audio.
+For example, if it suits you, choose a high-quality video codec but use medium-quality audio.

 Commonly used video containers